40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH3 -- enable and disable Bash functionality.md

 main
 ```

-executing this script will echo, by default,
+executing main script will echo, by default,

 ```
 braceexpand     on